To create a form:

 - Enter the name of the form and specify the form details.

-- Click Add Question.
-A part where you can specify the question details will appear.
+- Click Add Question in the bottom.
+A part where you can specify the question details will unfold.

 - Select Question Type and specify the question details.

 Add as many questions to the form as you want.

 - Introduction text - A form can contain an introduction text to inform or alert the clinical personnel/subjects of certain factors when filling the form.

 - Inclusion/exclusion form - A form marked as inclusion/exclusion form requires user to specify which answers will keep the subject included in the study.
 Inclusion/Exclusion form contains a fewer number of question types.

 - Calculate a score - A score form calculates a total score for subjects based on the individual answers.